Thomas Guy: Monuments

 Parliament allowed Guy's Hospital to spend up to £2,000 to perpetuate Guy's "Generous and Charitable Intentions".
 In 1732, the administrators commissioned Peter Scheemakers, who created a striking brass and marble statue of Guy in the livery of the Stationers' Company, notably wearing no wig, an indication of Guy's lack of ostentation.
-The monument includes the motto Dare Quam Accipere ("to give than to receive"), a relief of Christ Healing the Sick Man, and another relief of the Good Samaritan.
+The monument includes the motto Dare Quam Accipere ("to give than to receive" - a quote from the Latin Vulgate of Acts 20:35 which interestingly are the only words of Christ not recorded in the gospels), a relief of Christ Healing the Sick Man, and another relief of the Good Samaritan.
 It stands in the courtyard of the main forecourt of Guy's Hospital.

 In 1776, the hospital built a new west wing, including a chapel.
 The administrators commissioned John Bacon (1740–1799) to sculpt a life-sized marble funerary monument inside it.
 Bacon's work portrays Guy as "a living Samaritan", helping a sick man.
 Roundels on the monument contain the figures of Industry, Prudence, Temperance, and Charity.